barry8schneider/api/docs/docs.md

 The Activity collection provides objects representing the ongoing activity of one or more of the other entity types.
 It is a time series of the world of government procurement.

 A single Activity object contains actors, targets, and actions.
-For example, if a CO within the Bureau of Prisons awards a Mining Project named 23--Mining Contract to Acme Consulting, an Activity object is created with the actions that occurred as well as references to the involved entities.
+For example, if a CO within the Bureau of Prisons awards a Mining Project named "23--Mining Contract" to Acme Consulting, an Activity object is created with the actions that occurred as well as references to the involved entities.

 In this example, the actors are: